Steps to Becoming an Addiction Counselor in Utah

-Testing Process in Utah
+Addiction Counselor Testing & Examination Process in Utah

 Every candidate for licensure has to show proof of experience.
 Exam requirements for the certified advanced substance disorder counselor and the advanced substance disorder counselor must take the written NAADAC National Certification Exam, either at Level II or MAC, receiving the minimum criterion score established by NAACAC.
 Or, you can take the written ICRC Advanced Alcohol and Drug (AADC) exam, again scoring at least the minimum criterion score established by ICRC.

 Certified substance disorder counselors or substance disorder counselors have to take the written NAADAC or ICRC AADC exam, receiving the minimum score.

 An advanced substance use disorder counselor must receive 4,000 hours of supervised experience and show proof of this.
 This supervision should be at a ratio of one hour of face-to-face direct supervision to every 40 hours of substance use disorder counseling supervision.